Learn more about our Advertising Disclosure

 • State licensing: Movers that provide local and intrastate relocation services in Missouri fall under the Missouri Department of Transportation (MoDOT).
 Every household goods mover operating in the state is required to have a MoDOT Number.
 Make sure the moving company you use has a license before hiring.

-• Moving insurance: Every state has their own requirements when it comes to insurance.
+• Moving insurance: Insurance rules differ from state to state, so your specific needs will depend on your location.
 Opt for Released Value Protection, the budget-friendly choice with no extra cost from movers.
 This minimal coverage ensures that movers are liable for a maximum of 60 cents per pound per item.
 For a comprehensive coverage of your valuables, explore alternative options with your chosen moving company or consider a third-party insurance provider.
 Ensure the full value of your items is covered by consulting with the moving company for suitable alternatives.

 Things to do in Missouri